PixelatedPope/pixelatedpope.com/_posts/2022-07-26-the-hook-pattern.md

 }
 {% endhighlight %}

+{: .box-note}
-Notice that I stored the struct in a variable I called <span class="variable">flash</span>.
+**NOTE:** Notice that I stored the struct in a variable I called <span class="variable">flash</span>.
 It’s important to keep this in mind when naming properties and functions in your hook.
 We don’t want to call our color property <span class="variable">flashColor</span> or our start function <span class="function">flashStart</span>.
 We’ll already be using the <span class="variable">flash</span> variable when we access them.
 It would be redundant if we had to type flash again like this: <span class="variable">flash.flashColor</span>.
-Keep your names in the context of a single flash.
+Keep your names in the context of a single flash instance.

 Being able to “start” a flash doesn’t matter if we can’t see it.
 Let’s build the draw function first.